 Take up exercise: Even if you live in a small space and can’t get out as much, regular exercise is still heavily recommended.
 You can buy light hand weights, a mat and a skipping rope as your essential starter pieces.
 Try to spend 20 minutes doing cardio and make a plan of weight sets and abs that suits your experience (you can easily find workout plans online).
 Repeat this 3-4 times a week to get the most benefit to your mind and body.
 Not only will you feel better for it, you’ll find you have higher energy levels in the day.

 Make Time for Your Mental Health

 One of the most neglected activities, that we have all been guilty of, is not keeping an eye on our mental health.
 A lot of this comes down to knowledge and lack of resources, as it is easy to feel lost and not know where to begin when your mental health starts to decline.
 There are simple things you can do that can help you begin to get back on top of things though.

 The NHS shares lots of advice online, including these Self-Help Therapies that you can do at home.
 Designed for symptoms of stress and anxiety, there are several apps and a range of downloadable books and videos that give advice on how to self-manage your mood.
 Techniques include: learning breathing techniques, playing games to help reset your thought processes and listening to specific music styles.

 Make a Food Schedule

 Knowing what and when you are planning to eat can help you stave off temptation for unhealthy snacks, as you know in your mind you have food planned and will eventually get into a routine.
 We aren’t saying give treats up altogether, things in moderation are fine and you should most definitely enjoy the food you eat and never deprive yourself.
 Just be sure to get into a routine of eating often and at regular times to coincide the mental with the physical benefits.
-Good to Know offers a basic meal planner as a place to start.
+Good to Know offers a basic meal planner as an easy place to start.